In Santa Clara County, not all school districts are created equal.

 The situation is not as rosy in other parts of the county, including school districts like Alum Rock Union and Franklin-McKinley Elementary, where nearby median home prices are between $589,100 and $686,100.
 In those districts, music classes, math and reading coaches, robotics and counselors are reduced or cut because there aren’t enough property taxes to resolve the funding gap.
 Teacher retention also becomes a struggle with noncompetitive salaries.

-The property tax disparity is startling.
-For Alum Rock Union School District it’s about 68% less than Los Altos Elementary School District and 72% lower than Saratoga Union School District.
-The numbers are equally as bleak for Franklin-McKinley Elementary School District, with 58% less funding compared to Los Altos Elementary School District and 63% less compared to Saratoga Union Elementary School District.
+For Alum Rock Union School District, funding is about 16% less per pupil than Los Altos Elementary School District and 25% lower than Saratoga Union School District.
+For Franklin-McKinley Elementary School District, it’s 14% less funding per pupil compared to Los Altos Elementary School District and 23% less compared to Saratoga Union Elementary School District.

 June 17, 2022